BioTheWolff/Jobwave/docs/Architecture.md

 To accurately recommend offers, it is dependent on both the [Offers](#ms-offers) and the [R&R](#ms-reviews) microservices.

 Using the broker as primary means of information gathering, the microservice collects any updates deemed interesting about:
-- offers (creation, update, resolution)
+- offers (creation, update, resolution),
-- reviews (creation, deletion)
+- reviews (creation, deletion),
-- users (preferred job category update)
+- users (preferred job category update).

 The microservice is made using [Deno](https://deno.com/), connected to a [PostgreSQL](https://www.postgresql.org/) database.

 The recommendations should be based on:
-- recency of the job offer
+- recency of the job offer,
-- relevant job categories found in the offer
+- relevant job categories found in the offer,
-- company rating
+- company rating,
-- company subscription level
+- company subscription level.

 #### MS: Notifications

 In order for notifications to be sent to seasonal workers, we set up a dedicated microservice.
 It is written in [Spring Webflux](https://docs.spring.io/spring-framework/reference/web/webflux.html) and pulls data from the message broker.

 It is used to send notifications in the following cases:
-- a job offer is resolved, thus accepting or denying the seasonal worker's application, if it has applied to said offer
+- a job offer is resolved, thus accepting or denying the seasonal worker's application, if it has applied to said offer,
-- a job offer is created, meaning the offer should be sent to all seasonal workers (provided the employer has the correct subscription level, see [employers](#employers))
+- a job offer is created, meaning the offer should be sent to all seasonal workers (provided the employer has the correct subscription level, see [employers](#employers)),
-- a message is sent to the seasonal worker
+- a message is sent to the seasonal worker.

 ## Communication and security